 Instructions

-- To make streusel, combine the sugar, flour, salt, and pumpkin pie spice in a small bowl, mix thoroughly with a whisk.
+- Make the streusel: combine ¼ cup of brown sugar, ¼ cup of flour, a pinch of kosher salt, and ½ teaspoon of pumpkin pie spice in a small bowl, mix thoroughly with a whisk.
 Add cold butter and use a pastry blender or a fork to cut butter into the dry mixture until coarse crumbs form.
 Cover and refrigerate until ready to use.

-- To make muffins, preheat oven to 350°F and line a regular size muffin pan with cupcake liner.
+- Make the muffins: preheat the oven to 350 degrees Fahrenheit and line a regular size muffin pan with cupcake liner.
 Set aside.

-- Add pumpkin puree, egg, milk, melted butter, vanilla extract to a large bowl and beat with a whisk until smooth.
-Add brown sugar and beat again until smooth.
+- Add 1 cup of pumpkin puree, 1 whole egg, ½ cup of whole milk, ½ cup of melted unsalted butter, 1 teaspoon of pure vanilla extract to a large bowl and beat with a whisk until smooth.
+Add ⅔ cup of brown sugar and beat again until smooth.

-- In a medium bowl, sift together flour, baking soda, baking powder, and pumpkin pie spice.
-Then stir in the salt.
+- In a medium bowl, sift together 1 ¾ cups of flour, ½ teaspoon of baking soda, 1 ¾ teaspoons of baking powder, and 2 teaspoons of pumpkin pie spice.
+Then stir in ½ teaspoon of kosher salt.
 Pour the flour mixture into the liquid mixture and fold with a spatula until just combined.

 - Divide batter equally into the previously prepared muffin pan.
 Sprinkle 1 tablespoon of streusel over each cup.